WilliamWilliamsI/BC-and-DC/README.md

     ├── Homework_2 # The solution for homework 2.
 ├── Notes # The notes for mid-term reveiwing.
 ├── Project # The project.
+    ├── ProjectQuestion.pdf # The requirements for project questions.
+    ├── 2024.M3.BC-and-DC_project_3.docx # The report.
+    ├── Group2.BC-and-DC-FinalProject.pptx # The slides for
+    └── Code # The released code
 ├── .github/ # The github actions config.
 └── .gitignore # The gitignore file.
 ```